StratusLab/documentation/source/admin-guide/13-cimi.rst

 -  Volumes for data storage
 -  Machine images or appliances

-In addition, StratusLab has extended the interface to provide information to cloud users in "ServiceMessage" resources; it has also been extended to handle resources used to configure the cloud services and authentication mechanisms.
+StratusLab has extended the interface to provide information to cloud users in "ServiceMessage" resources, configuration of the StratusLab services, and user management.

-As the CIMI specification follows the usual REST patterns, the standard CRUD (create, read, update, and delete) are represented by:
+As the CIMI specification follows the usual REST patterns, the standard CRUD actions (create, read, update, and delete) are represented by:

 -  Create: HTTP POST to a resource collection URL,
 -  Read: HTTP GET to a resource URL,